ddeschenes-1/ragzip/README.md

 In that level 1 long array, the long at offset 0x222 is another offset, the offset of the gzipped page to read next.
 The reader then reads the gzip member, decompressing but not delivering 0x3333 bytes of data.

-Then finally the reader can begin offering decompressed logical bytes to the caller, effectively positionned logical offset 0x0000_0011_1222_3333.
+Then finally the ragzip reader can begin offering decompressed logical bytes to the caller, effectively positionned at logical offset 0x0000_0011_1222_3333.